Multistage Positional Games: Winning Criteria

 Now assume that there is some $F \in \mathcal{F}$ such that Breaker has claimed at least $(1-\alpha) |F|$ elements of $F$ after some round $i$.
 Note that this implies $\phi_{i,b}(F) \geq 1$, and therefore $\phi_{i,b} \geq 1$, which is a contradiction. \end{proof}

-Given any fixed winning set $F\in\mathcal{F}$ and any Breaker's bias $b$, it is clear that Maker can guarantee to claim rougly a $\frac{1}{b+1}$-fraction of all elements of $F$.
-Our next aim towards proving Lemma~\ref{lem:multistagediscrepancy} is to show that, under certain conditions, Maker can simultaneously ensure to get almost an $\frac{1}{b+1}$-fraction from each winning set $F\in\mathcal{F}$.
-The following lemma is obtained from Lemma~\ref{lem:alphafraction} by a suitable choice of the parameters $\alpha$ und $\mu$.
+Given any fixed winning set $F\in\mathcal{F}$ and any Breaker's bias $b$, it is clear that Maker can guarantee to claim roughly a $\frac{1}{b+1}$-fraction of all elements of $F$.
+Our next aim towards proving Lemma~\ref{lem:multistagediscrepancy} is to show that, under certain conditions, Maker can simultaneously ensure to get almost a $\frac{1}{b+1}$-fraction from each winning set $F\in\mathcal{F}$.
+The following lemma is obtained from Lemma~\ref{lem:alphafraction} by a suitable choice of the parameters $\alpha$ and $\mu$.
+Note that we allow the family $\cF$ of winning sets to be split into $s$ subfamilies $\cF_1,\dots,\cF_s$, as we often need to deal with winning sets of different kinds, for example while trying to create an expander in the Hamilton cycle game.